UlasDoruk/LortApp/README.md

 # LotrApp

 - The app displays Lord of the Rings books, movies and all characters.
-Also their individual pages.
+Also their own pages.
 - Apı doesn't have any image endpoint.
 All images added by me.

 # [LotrApp](https://master--lotr-app.netlify.app/)